archd3sai/Portfolio/README.md

     - [Ranking of Tennis players](https://github.com/archd3sai/Tennis-Players-Ranking) : Objective of this project is to rank all Tennis Players based on the matches they played in the year of 2018.
 This project comprises 4 approaches to rank Tennis players and I have tried to make these approaches more robust sequentially.

 - ### Statistical Methods
-    - [Bayesian Statistics](https://github.com/archd3sai/Bayesian-Methods/blob/master/Bayesian%20Statistics.ipynb) : In this project, I explored how bayesian statistics works and how prior assumption reflects posterior probabilities using Gun control example.
+    - [Bayesian Statistics](https://github.com/archd3sai/Statistical-Methods/blob/master/Bayesian%20Statistics.ipynb) : In this project, I explored how bayesian statistics works and how prior assumption reflects posterior probabilities using Gun control example.
-    - [Gaussian Mixture Model and Expectation Maximization](https://github.com/archd3sai/Bayesian-Methods/blob/master/GMM-EM.ipynb): In this project, I implemented Expectation Maximization algorithm to find out true distribution of one dimensional GMM of 2 gaussians.
+    - [Gaussian Mixture Model and Expectation Maximization](https://github.com/archd3sai/Statistical-Methods/blob/master/GMM-EM.ipynb): In this project, I implemented Expectation Maximization algorithm to find out true distribution of one dimensional GMM of 2 gaussians.
-    - [Linear Regression](https://github.com/archd3sai/Bayesian-Methods/blob/master/Linear%20Regression.ipynb): In this project, I aim to solve linear regression using analytical method and also by implementing gradient descent, stochastic gradient descent and minibatch gradient descent algorithms.
+    - [Linear Regression](https://github.com/archd3sai/Statistical-Methods/blob/master/Linear%20Regression.ipynb): In this project, I aim to solve linear regression using analytical method and also by implementing gradient descent, stochastic gradient descent and minibatch gradient descent algorithms.
+    - [Neural Network Implementation](https://github.com/archd3sai/Statistical-Methods/blob/master/NN%20Implementation.ipynb) In this project, I implemented simple neural network using forward propogation, backword propogation and optimization functions to predict the customer churn.

  ## Core Competencies